kubernetes/kubernetes/docs/design/podaffinity.md

 ```

 Then when scheduling pod P, the scheduler
 * Can only schedule P onto nodes that are running pods that satisfy `P1`.
-(Assumes all nodes have a label with key "node" and value specifying their node name.)
+(Assumes all nodes have a label with key `node` and value specifying their node name.)
-* Should try to schedule P onto zones that are running pods that satisfy `P3`.
-(Assumes all nodes have a label with key "zone" and value specifying their zone.)
+* Should try to schedule P onto zones that are running pods that satisfy `P2`.
+(Assumes all nodes have a label with key `zone` and value specifying their zone.)
-* Cannot schedule P onto any racks that are running pods that satisfy `P2`.
-(Assumes all nodes have a label with key "rack" and value specifying their rack name.)
+* Cannot schedule P onto any racks that are running pods that satisfy `P3`.
+(Assumes all nodes have a label with key `rack` and value specifying their rack name.)
 * Should try not to schedule P onto any power domains that are running pods that satisfy `P4`.
-(Assumes all nodes have a label with key "power" and value specifying their power domain.)
+(Assumes all nodes have a label with key `power` and value specifying their power domain.)

 When `RequiredDuringScheduling` has multiple elements, the requirements are ANDed.
 For `PreferredDuringScheduling` the weights are added for the terms that are satisfied for each node, and